All Episodes

 Right.

-And that's a great point.
+That's a great point.

 Am I making any sense?

-You you're quite right.
+You're quite right.

-And I and I love Russ, I love his show.
+I love his show.

-He woke me up a long time ago, and let me tell you, uh the mainstream media is not going to allow African Americans, said you myself, to have a voice in order to wake up other people.
+And let me tell you, the mainstream media is not going to allow African Americans such as myself to have a voice in order to wake up other people.

-But you guys are great and I think for taking my call.
+Ronald, thank you for taking my call.

-I appreciate you calling.
+I appreciate you, Carl.

 We're saying we have concerns because you're illegal.

-That's a difference between this the legal status and race in the former example that Ron was talking about.
+That's a difference between the legal status and race in the former example that Ron was talking about.

 Those are two wholly different subjects.